Grant Project Information

 - How the district uses these funds – Funds are used to reduce class size at the primary (K-3) and intermediate (4-6) level.
 A portion of the funding is used for “high-quality professional development.”
 Non-public schools receive a portion of the professional development funds.

 21st CENTURY COMMUNITY LEARNING CENTERS (21ST CCLC)- This is a federal competitive grant.
 Only schools that do not make AYP are eligible for funding.
-The District currently operates two 21st CCLC after-school programs: Quincy High School is in the fourth year of a five-year project, and Quincy Junior High School is in the second year of a three-year project.
+The District currently operates two 21st CCLC after-school programs: Quincy High School is in the final year of a five-year project, and Quincy Junior High School is in the second year of a three-year project.

 - Purpose- To provide academically focused after-school programs, particularly to students who attend high-poverty, low-performing schools, to help those students meet state and local performance standards in core academic subjects, and to offer families of participating students opportunities for literacy and related educational development.

 - How the district uses these funds- Hourly salaries for teachers in the after-school program, as well as a part-time coordinator salary.
 Funds are also budgeted for pupil transportation, mandatory grant meetings/trainings and parent sessions.

 TRUANTS’ ALTERNATIVE & OPTIONAL EDUCATION PROGRAM- This is a state competitive grant.
 If funded, the grant has a 3-year cycle.
 The district was recently awarded funding for a new three-year grant.

 - Purpose – To help schools establish projects that offer modified instruction and other intervention/prevention services such as counseling, mentoring, tutoring, child care and home visits to prevent students from being truant and/or from dropping out of school.
 In addition, the Truant Alternative and Optional Education Program (TAOEP) provides optional education programs for students beyond the age of compulsory attendance who have dropped out of school.